 - Chaplain: Clergymen and women can specialize during their training in hospital chaplaincy.
 They typically focus on the spiritual and religious needs of patients and families in the hospital.
 They may also work in the community in hospice care and health ministry.

 - Health technician: There are a variety of technicians in the health care field.
 Technicians assist with tests and procedures such as MRIs, X-rays, or laboratory testing.
 They usually have a B.S. or one to two years of specialized training in an area of health care.
 Those technicians who hold a master’s degree are usually involved in supervision.

-- Support services: There are many support services and community health centers for CHaD patients and their families.
-These include environmental services such as maintenance and housekeeping, food services, transportation, medical record keeping, medical library services, and volunteer departments.
+- Support services: There are many support services and community health centers for our patients and their families.
+These include environmental services such as maintenance and housekeeping, food services, transportation, medical record-keeping, medical library services, and volunteer departments.
 Volunteers play an important role in all aspects of health care.